We Focus On Value First

 Reduced Hourly Rate + Success Bonus

-These fee structures are tried and true and work very well to balance the risks and rewards of litigation with the inevitable litigation costs and fees that can sometimes inhibit a client’s ability to fully litigate their matter and go the distance.
+These fee structures typically involve the client paying any out of pocket expenses we incur on their behalf during the litigation.
+The fee models are tried and true and work very well to balance the risks and rewards of litigation with the inevitable litigation costs and fees that can sometimes inhibit a client’s ability to fully litigate their matter and go the distance.